Spectre of Newby Church

-The Spectre of Newby Church (or the Newby Monk) is the name given to a figure found in a photograph taken in the Church of Christ the Consoler, on the grounds of Newby Hall in North Yorkshire, United Kingdom.
+The Spectre of Newby Church (or the Newby Monk) is the name given to a figure found in a photograph taken in the Church of Christ the Consoler, on the grounds of Newby Hall in North Yorkshire, England, United Kingdom.
 The image was taken in 1963 by the Reverend Kenneth F. Lord.

+Supposed depiction of a 16th-century monk

 As the figure appears to resemble a human, much speculation has been had regarding what type of person might be in the image.
 Most speculation by believers has concluded that it resembles a 16th-century monk, with a white shroud over his face, possibly to mask leprosy or another disfigurement.
 Others contend that it is an accomplice in a costume.